vberta/DeepCore/README.md

 	      - https://awesome-workshop.github.io/docker-singularity-hats/09-singularity/index.html
 	      - https://hub.docker.com/r/fnallpc/fnallpc-docker#use-instructions
 	- ```python ../DeepCore/training/DeepCore_GPU.py --training --input DeepCoreTrainingSample.root```
-	  	- To check if GPU is being used, open another window, ssh to the same machine and run: ```watch -n3 nvidia-smi```
+	  	- To check if GPU is being used, open another window, ssh to the same machine, find your process using ```top``` to locate the Process ID (PID) and run: ```watch -n3 nvidia-smi```.
+One of the processes running on the GPU should have a matching PID to yours
+	-  if using the generator, in which case the training sample is the central sample (so no need to specify a local input using --input), you should run this command, which will also run the training in the background and pipe print outs to a log file:
+		- ```§ nohup python ../DeepCore/training/DeepCore_GPU.py --training  > Training0217.log &```
+		- To kill the training, you can find your process using ```top``` to locate the Process ID (PID) then ```kill -9 'PID'```
 	- exit singularity when training is done: ```exit```
 	- The output is:
 	  	- weights.01-33.19.hdf5 * number of epochs used, so 30 files for 30 epochs: These are the weights saved every batch